What is Risk Management Under the HIPAA Security Rule?

 Risk probability is the chance of a risk occurring.
 Risk impact is the cost of a risk if it does occur.

 Take the example of attending a baseball game.
-A spectator at the game runs the risk that he or she will spill a soda that he or she purchased.
+A spectator at the game runs the risk that he or she will spill a soda that they purchased.
 The probability of the risk is not non-existent (especially if the soda-buyer is sitting in a full row and there is only a short distance between the person’s shoes and the end of the step the person is sitting on).

 While the probability of the soda spilling isn’t insignificant (let’s call it 10%), the impact – the costs – are not that high.
 The person who bought the soda might want to purchase another, and someone (either a person, the cleaning crew, or sunshine) will most likely clean the spill.